ehelander/modern-apis/data/getting-started-with-apache-kafka/README.md

 ### Introduction and Setting up an Apache Kafka Development Environment

+- Prerequisites:
+  - IDE
+  - Java 8 JDK
+  - Maven
+  - Access to a test Kafka cluster (at least 1 running broker)
+- Create new project
+  - Maven

 ### Basics of Creating an Apache Kafka Producer

 ### Creating and Preparing Apache Kafka Producer Records